byoda/byoda-python/README.md

 ```

 **Congratulations, you now have a running pod that is member of the byoda.net network!** <br>

+## Basic info about the pod
-The logs of the pod are stored in /var/www/wwwroot/logs.
+- The logs of the pod are stored in /var/www/wwwroot/logs.
 This directory is volume-mounted in the pod.
 The certs and data files are stored under /byoda, which is also volume-mounted in the pod.<br>
-The 'directory server' for byoda.net creates a DNS record for each pod based on the ACCOUNT_ID of the pod.
+- The 'directory server' for byoda.net creates a DNS record for each pod based on the ACCOUNT_ID of the pod.
 The ACCOUNT_ID is stored in the ~/.byoda-account_id file on your VM/server.
 The FQDN is '<ACCOUNT_ID>.accounts.byoda.net'.
-You can log into the web-interface of the pod using basic auth via the account FQDN.
+- You can log into the web-interface of the pod using basic auth via the account FQDN.
+You will get a warning in your browser about a certificate signed by an unknown CA but you can ignore the warning.
 The username is the first 8 characters of your ACCOUNT_ID and the password is the string you've set for the ACCOUNT_SECRET variable in the docker-launch.sh script.
-You can use it to browse the OpenAPI docs ('/docs/' and '/redoc/') of your pod. <br>
+You can use it to browse the OpenAPI docs ('/docs/' and '/redoc/') of your pod.

 ## Using the pod with the 'Address Book' service
 The 'Address Book' service is a proof of concept on how a service in the BYODA network can operate.
 We can use _curl_ to our pod to join the address book service.
 Copy the [setenv.sh](https://github.com/StevenHessing/byoda-python/blob/master/docs/files/docker-lauch.sh) to the same directory as the docker-launch.sh script on your VM / server and source it: